How Pay Mistakes Spread

 -

-This report is based on published enforcement data and original analysis.
+This report is based on published enforcement data, sources available at publication, and original analysis.
 It is for general information only and doesn't constitute legal advice.